-Papillary fibroelastomas are rare benign primary cardiac tumours.
-However, of the primary cardiac tumours, they are one of the commonest to occur in relation to the cardiac valves (may account for 75% of valvular tumours 10).
+Papillary fibroelastomas are rare benign primary cardiac tumors.
+However, of the primary cardiac tumors, they are one of the commonest to occur in relation to the cardiac valves (may account for 75% of valvular tumors 10).

 Its estimated prevalence ranges between <0.01 to 0.33% 5.
 There may be slightly increased male predilection 10.

-Characterised by a papillary growth of stromal tissue composed of a central dense amorphous fibrous core and surrounding layer of loose connective tissue.
-There is also a layer of elastic fibres (hallmark) which is variable in distribution.
+Characterized by a papillary growth of stromal tissue composed of a central dense amorphous fibrous core and a surrounding layer of loose connective tissue.
+There is also a layer of elastic fibers (hallmark) which is variable in distribution.
 This is further surrounded by a single layer of hypertrophied endothelium.

-~80% occur in relation to either the aortic or mitral valve 2 while tricuspid and pulmonary involvement is much rarer.
+Approximately 80% occur in relation to either the aortic or mitral valve 2 while tricuspid and pulmonary involvement are much rarer.

 Typically seen as a small (~1.5 cm 5) well-defined pedunculated mass in relation to a valve.